DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/designing-dashboard-items/tab-container.md

 ![](../../../images/winforms-designer-tab-display-item-as-page.png)

-To disable _Display Item as Page_ feature, use one of the following methods:
+To disable the _Display Item as Page_ feature, use one of the following methods:
 * Select the tab page and click the **Display Item as Page** button in the **Layout** group on the **Design** ribbon tab of the **Page Tools** contextual tab set.

 	![](../../../images/ribbon-design-layout-displayitemaspage.png)